The following are limitations for integrating the Apple App Store or Google Play Store with Chargebee.

 4. Enable v1 notifications in the Apple App Store for subscriptions created without receipts.
 Chargebee depends on receipt data to update subscription statuses.
 Apple's v2 notifications do not have receipt information; therefore, Chargebee cannot process v2 notifications for subscriptions imported without receipts.
 Learn more about app store notifications and notification URL configuration.

-5. In the Google Play Store, the purchase token is valid from subscription signup up to 60 days of token expiry.
+5. In the Google Play Store, the purchase token is valid from subscription signup until 60 days after subscription expiration.
 Therefore, subscriptions that expired more than 60 days ago cannot be imported to Chargebee.
 Attempting to call Import Receipt API with such an expired subscription token will return an error.
-Learn more .

 1. Chargebee's dunning capabilities are not applicable to Apple App Store and Google Play Store subscriptions.
 These stores directly handle the payment retries for failed transactions.